PoisonIvory/sage/README.md

 Thank you for contributing to Sage.
 Your work helps advance research-grade, privacy-first health technology.

 ### Onboarding UX
-- The onboarding flow opens with an unskippable 'Voice Hero' manifesto screen (`VoiceHeroView`), featuring a clinical, conviction-driven message, animated line-art mouth/voice motif, and accessible, dynamic type layout.
-Sets the tone for Sage's approach to quantifying symptoms.
+- The onboarding flow is a 3-stage flow with a user explainer, an initial session, then ask for additional information (age, gender, diagnosis, medication, etc. ) to customize their voice summary.